coreeng/knowledge-platform/bootcamp-content/content/bootcamp/modules/p2p-fast-feedback/epic-p2p.md

 Pull out the P2P in a common action used by both repos.

 #### Q: Which two repos?
-A: You can use two forks with different names or fork both the java and golang application
+A: You can copy the same reference application and assign different names or copy both the java and golang application

 ## Deliverables (For Epic)